scalableminds/webknossos/docs/installation.md

 # e.g. https://webknossos.example.com
 # Set up your organization and admin account using the onboarding screens (see below)

-# Start webKnossos in the background
+# After the initial run, you can start webKnossos in the background
 PUBLIC_HOST=webknossos.example.com LETSENCRYPT_EMAIL=admin@example.com \
 docker-compose up -d webknossos nginx nginx-letsencrypt